Wat Arun: Architecture

 Next to the prang is the Ordination Hall with a Niramitr Buddha image supposedly designed by Rama II.
 The front entrance of the Ordination Hall has a roof with a central spire, decorated in coloured ceramic and stuccowork sheathed in coloured china.
-Inside, there is a grand altar with a red, grey and white marble decoration.
+Inside, there is a grand altar with a red, grey, and white marble decoration.
 There are two demons, or temple guardian figures, in front.
 The murals were created during the reign of Rama V.

 Cosmology

-The central prang symbolises Mount Meru of the Hindu cosmology.
-The satellite prang are devoted to the wind god, Phra Phai.
+The central prang symbolizes Mount Meru of the Hindu cosmology.
+The satellite prang is devoted to the wind god, Phra Phai.
 The demons (yaksha) at the entranceway to the ubosot are from the Ramakien.
-The white figure is named Sahassa Deja and the green one is known as Thotsakan, the Demon Rāvana from Ramayana.
+The white figure is named Sahassa Deja, and the green one is known as Thotsakan, the Demon Rāvana from Ramayana.